ketanhm/ketanhm.github.io/_posts/2013-12-10-Combined-CIO-Priorities.markdown

 tags: [revenue growth, cost optimization, risk reduction]
 description:
 toc: true
 pin:
 comments: true
 ---

 Chief Information Officers (CIO) of leading enterprises IOs play a pivotal role in shaping an organization’s digital future and driving innovation.

-Based on personal experience working with few enterprises, here are top 7 rdered priorities.
+Based on personal experience working with few enterprises, here are top 7 ordered priorities.
 The order does change based on industry, enterprise & where in economic cycle their marketplace is.

 ## 1. Align to business functionality